What can I do to help myself when I have shoulder pain?

 Only iron essential items, and make sure the ironing board is at waist height.

 Use a trolley or a backpack to carry shopping, or divide the weight between two bags and carry one in each hand.
-Alternatively, use bags with long straps and carry them with the straps crossed over your body from shoulder to hip.
+Alternatively, use bags with long straps and carry them with the straps crossed over your body from your shoulder to your hip.

 Try to maintain a good posture when sitting or standing.
 Avoid holding your neck in fixed or twisted postures.

 If you work at a desk or workstation, try to get up and move around every so often.
+Make regular gentle movements through the full range of your neck and shoulders.

 Avoid any manual work that hurts while you’re doing it.